 July 3, 1327.
 Düngenheim, Germany

-His cramped church office had no windows, and the scrappy books and scrolls he kept, which were practically falling off the old oaken shelves, served as the only decoration.
+His office had no windows, and the scrappy books and scrolls he kept, which were practically falling off the old oaken shelves, served as the only decoration.
 During his move from Belgium to come and serve as pastor in this small village five years ago, his collection of books were the only thing he could not do without.
-It contained many religious texts and detailed out various rites the Mass had been said in historically, together with more dubious items like a copy of the Republic of Plato and the Letter of Prestor John.
+It contained many religious texts and detailed various rites the Mass had been said in historically, together with more dubious items like a copy of the Republic of Plato and the Letter of Prestor John.
 It had taken an extra mule behind them to move them all.
 Books were a luxury in this age, and he treasured his damaged, dusty collection and the knowledge it held.

 The village he had grown up in was a bit larger than this, but he enjoyed the peace of his new home.
 The fact that he knew everyone’s name in this little collection of farms and buildings in the midst of the Rhineland warmed his heart.
 It was in many ways a gathering of simple folk struggling to make their way, but the village was far from nobles and manors, and everyone here was free.
 All of the calamities and plagues of the cities seemed distant from here.
 The back and forth of war over the continent never really came to the village, which after all had little of worldly value to draw anyone’s interest.
 The stately concerns of the noble or clerical elite were of a different world.
 The main concerns here were the weather, the harvest and a few petty disputes among the villagers.
-It was a simple life, but a good one.
+It was a simple life, a good one.

 He blew out the candle and walked out the front door of the old church, St. Simeon.
 The sky was clear and the stars shined bright above the night sky.
 He sat down on the small wooden bench and looked up at them.
 There was something profound about the darkness and the stars that captivated him.
-The ancients had read much into them, even trying to predict their fate.
+The ancients had read much into them, even trying to predict their fate from their movements.
 Augustine had seen them as holy fires, running to and fro in the skies, reflecting the purpose of God.
-And, he thought, while they had no control over events, they did show purpose: in the manner of a calendar the movement of Orion could signal the harvest, the moon displayed the passage of the month, and the stars led the wise men to Christ in His nativity.
+And, he thought, while he believed that they had no control over events, they did show purpose: in the manner of a calendar the prominence of Orion could signal the harvest, the moon displayed the passage of the month, and the stars even led the wise men to Christ in His nativity.
 To Johann, amidst all their majesty, the stars seemed most to him to be a part of a great clock, put there by their infallible Maker to mark the passage of the ages in which he worked, and to remind everyone that eternity was longer than they could ever fathom.